au-ts/lionsos_docs/content/docs/examples/webserver/_index.md

 ```

 ## Running

+If you are running on QEMU, skip this section and go straight to [booting](#booting).

 The webserver has several Mac-address endpoints, that need to be known by
 several components.
 It expects to be run while connected to a network